Haapsalu-Kutsehariduskeskus/av-alused/lectures/week1-introduction-to-networks.md

 ---

-# Getting Started with Network Devices

-## Basic Switch and Device Setup
+## Getting Started with Network Devices; Basic Switch and Device Setup

 ### What is Cisco IOS?